Every brand decision is a negotiation between what has worked to date and what is required to succeed going forward.

 For example, every brand must be efficient, but pursuing pure efficiency can have bad consequences, particularly when it takes the form of watering down what is offered in the hope that consumers won’t notice or care.
 Suddenly, if you’re a consumer, your favourite chocolate bar is just that little bit smaller, that airline seat is tighter than it was, the conditions you need to meet to qualify for that reward are more stringent … And yet brands see no reason why that should affect how customers think of them.
 They forget there is always a price to pay for short-changing buyers.
 The negotiation is whether it will be worth it over the short and long terms.
 When superstores cut back their full-time employees, they may reduce their costs per metre but they also reduce their experience per metre and therefore customer engagement and inclination to return.

 Seems obvious but to build a brand customers value, you need to build a valuable brand.
+And that means actively creating customer value.
 Every action is a signal.
 If you continually discount, you will lose value.
 If you look like everyone else, you will be seen as interchangeable with everyone else.
 If you offer less, you will be less attractive.
 If you do something fun, people will engage.

 Connecting brand and future